 - Your period of self-isolation commenced before the 28 September 2020 when the scheme was launched

-- If you make an application 14 after the last date of your self-isolation period
+- If you make an application 42 days after the start date of your self-isolation period

 - Have not received a notification from NHS Test and Trace telling you to self-isolate.